w-stephen/datumpilot/Planning/master_prompt_pack.md

 1) System Prompts - a full system prompt for each agent, emphasizing:
    - role,
-   - constraints (e.g., do not contradict rules engine),
+   - constraints (e.g., do not contradict rules/calcs; use exact CalcResult numbers),
    - expected JSON structure or explanation style,
    - behavior on uncertainty.

-2) User Prompt Templates - one template per agent that my backend can use, with clear placeholders for fields (e.g., image URL, raw text, FcfJson).
+2) User Prompt Templates - one template per agent that my backend can use, with clear placeholders for fields (e.g., image URL, raw text, FcfJson, CalcResult, ValidationResult).

 3) Failure/Uncertainty Instructions - specific instructions for how agents should respond when information is ambiguous or assumptions are required.